FAQs – The Covenant

 Please see About the Covenant for an introduction to the Covenant, and The Covenant in depth to read about the Covenant in more detail.

-- Organisations affected: Any organisation in the public, private and third sectors can implement the Covenant, or sign a pledge.
-The Duty affects certain specified organisations, all of which are in the public sector.
+- Organisations affected: Any organisation in the public, private and third sectors can sign a pledge to implement the Covenant.
+The Duty affects certain organisations in the public sector only.

-- Circumstances covered: The Covenant covers broader circumstances than the Legal Duty:
+- Circumstances covered: The Covenant pledge covers broader circumstances than the Legal Duty:

-- The members of the Armed Forces community covered by the Covenant are not defined precisely.
-Therefore, it can include wider groups, such as certain members of the Merchant Navy.
-However, those covered by the Duty are defined precisely by the legislation.
+- The members of the Armed Forces community covered by the Duty are defined precisely by the legislation.
+However, the Covenant pledge can include wider groups, such as certain members of the Merchant Navy.

-No. As explained in Q2, while the underlying principles are the same in both, the organisations subject to them are different, and the Covenant covers broader circumstances than the Legal Duty.
-Therefore, the Covenant is still beneficial, even for organisations subject to the Legal Duty.
+No. As explained in Q2, Covenant pledges and the Covenant Legal Duty are relevant to different organisations.
+Also, the Covenant pledge covers broader circumstances than the Legal Duty.
+Therefore, Covenant pledges are still beneficial, even for organisations also subject to the Legal Duty.

-The Covenant is not an obligation on citizens, governments, and organisations of other countries, as the statement of the Covenant says it is ‘The People of the United Kingdom’ and ‘His Majesty’s Government’ with this obligation towards the UK Armed Forces.
+The statement of the Covenant says it is ‘The People of the United Kingdom’ and ‘His Majesty’s Government’ with this obligation towards the UK Armed Forces, so the Covenant is not an obligation on citizens, governments, and organisations of other countries.
 Members of the Armed Forces community experiencing difficulties when dealing with organisations in other countries should take this up through other routes.
 For example, the chain of command or one of the wider sources of support.

 The Covenant does apply when British organisations provide goods or services to members of the Armed Forces community who are abroad.